-Slamming hands down on meeting tables when you've brought nothing but success to their business?
+Are they slamming hands down on meeting tables when you've brought nothing but success to their business?
 That's not good.
 Forgetting boundaries and calling you outside of office hours, demanding your immediate attention.
 Setting impossible deadlines and expecting you to drop everything.
 These are all signs of a sociopath and, quite rightly, you should consider getting rid.

 How you move away from clients, no matter how horrendous they've behaved, is important.
 Even if they're the world's biggest client from hell, you don't want to burn any bridges.
 You have to walk away with dignity and respect.
-Care deeply about their well-being and future success.
+Care genuinely about their well-being and future success.
 Handover any outstanding work (unless you're still waiting to be paid).
 Don't leave them in the lurch.

-People talk and the business community is often a small pond.
+People talk, and the business community is often a small pond.
 Be nice, be kind and treat everyone as though they're super important.
 Because you never know when they might pop up again.